reynn/rust-language/markdown/best_practices.md

 ## Coding style

-Generally speaking follow guidelines for naming and coding styles from the [`API Guidelines`] page.
+Generally speaking follow guidelines for naming and coding styles from the [API Guidelines] page.

+### Use preludes when possible

+Many Rust crates provided a convenient import option called [preludes].
+For instance when working with IO you can import `std::io::prelude::*;` rather than importing the following: `std::io::{BufRead,Read,Seek,Write};`.
+Anyone can implement preludes as a way to simplify imports.

 ### Use Expressions